rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Sets the retry count for auto-discriminating for supplementals.
-The value must be between 2 &ndash; 20 inclusive.</p>
+Sets the retry count for auto-discriminating for supplementals.
+The value must be between 2 - 20 inclusive.
 ####Access